 At about 0.7 miles, you will come to a bridge.
 You are now leaving the Vulcan Material property and heading into Fish Canyon.
 Soon you will forget about the quarry.
 Small dogs will need to be carried over the bridge.
 Those gaps are big!
 I had to carry Xena too.
 She didn’t even want to try it.
 Smart girl.

 After the bridge, we hiked along the creek.
 You can hear the creek along the path.
 That’s another reason why I recommend hiking this trail when it’s not crowded.

 We went down to the creek to scope it out too.

 The trail was well-maintained.
-Interesting history of Fish Canyon and educational information were provided at several locations.
+An interesting history of Fish Canyon was provided at several locations.

 At one time, there were over 100 cabins in Fish Canyon.
 Unfortunately, they were all destroyed by fire and flood but remnants of some of the cabins are still visible from the trail.
 The last stretch to the waterfalls is uphill.
 Watch those little paws on rocky terrain!
 A bit of scrambling is required in one short section but it’s very doable.